-When enter Quang Binh, the highway splits up into HCM West and HCM East and two roads join to become one running on the west side again before enter Quang Tri.
+When entering Quang Binh, the highway splits up into HCM West and HCM East and two roads join to become one running on the west side again before entering Quang Tri.
 There are a lot of roads connecting Ho Chi Minh highway to its parallel National Highway 1 running on the east side, so you can change roads back and forth whenever you like.

 There are some useful tips for those who want to conquer this lengthy road:

-- Road is not very wide but very smooth with thin traffic which means you can drive a little bit faster but slow down on mountainous roads and resident areas.
+- The road is not very wide but very smooth with thin traffic which means you can drive a little bit faster but slow down on mountainous roads and resident areas.

 - Because the road is empty most of the time so the people and animals living along the road often cross without warning, so look carefully when you riding through a village/town.